MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 You can include or exclude specific users by selecting **Custom user group** under **Include** or **Exclude** and choosing one or more Microsoft 365 groups, distribution lists, or security groups.
 For example, you might want to exclude executives in your organization from the dialing directory.

-If a user is in both lists, they are excluded from the directory.
+If a user is in both lists or if they are hidden from the Exchange GAL, they are excluded from the directory.

 > [!NOTE]
 > It might take up to 36 hours for a new user to have their name listed in the directory.